 Identify lifeguard(s).
 When using a staffed public facility, lifeguards will be provided.
 At beaches or waterfronts, make sure a lifeguard will be on duty.
 For swimming on your own, you will need to recruit a lifeguard.
 Ask your Girl Scout council for suggestions.
-At least one lifeguard, certified in American Red Cross Lifeguard Training, and one watcher is present, always.
-When using more than one lifeguard, lifeguards under 18 may be included in the total when there is at least one adult lifeguard also present.
-Additional lifeguards and watchers may be needed; see Swimming Lifeguard and Watcher Ratios table below.
+At least one lifeguard, certified in American Red Cross Lifeguard Training, YMCA Lifeguard, or with equivalent experience, and one watcher should be present.

+Additional lifeguards and watchers may be needed depending on the size of the group; see the Swimming Lifeguard and Watcher Ratios table below.